NixOS/nixpkgs/nixos/modules/services/matrix/draupnir.md

 First create a new Room which will be used as a management room for Draupnir.
 In this room, Draupnir will log possible errors and debugging information.
-You'll need to set this Room-ID in [services.draupnir.managementRoom](#opt-services.draupnir.managementRoom).
+You'll need to set this Room-ID in [services.draupnir.settings.managementRoom](#opt-services.draupnir.settings.managementRoom).

 Next, create a new user for Draupnir on your homeserver, if not present already.